wagslane/go-password-validator/README.md

 A password using base 26 with 7 characters would require `26^7`, or `8031810176` guesses.

-Once we know the number of guesses it would take, we can calculate the actual entropy in bits using `log2(guesses)`

-The calculations are done in log space in practice to avoid numeric overflow.
+Once we know the number of guesses it would take, we can calculate the actual entropy in bits using `log2(guesses)`.
+That calculation is done in log space in practice to avoid numeric overflow.

 ### Additional Safety

-We err on the side of reporting *less* entropy rather than *more*
+We try to err on the side of reporting *less* entropy rather than *more*.

 #### Same Character